Soliton interferometry with very narrow barriers obtained from spatially dependent dressed states

-In Fig.~\ref{fig_dyna} we investigate these same collisions using the vector GPE description [Eq.~(\ref{VGPE_dim})] for varying $w$.
-We fix incoming soliton velocities at values resulting in $T=0.5$ for scalar GPE simulations with $V_d = V_h$ [Fig.~\ref{lorentzian_delta_comparison}(a)].
-In Fig.~\ref{fig_dyna}(a--d) we consider equal scattering lengths ($g=1$) and characterize the populations of the internal states as a function of time during the collision, with the integrated time spent in state $\ket{g_2}$ shown as a function of $w$ in (d).
-As expected, decreasing $w$ generally reduces the populations of $\ket{g_2}$ and $\ket{e}$ and increases that of $\ket{g_1}$; the integrated time spent in state $\ket{g_2}$ also decreases.
-In Fig.~\ref{fig_dyna}(e) we show the transmission $T$ as a function of $w$ for a range of scattering length ratios $g$; as $w$ decreases, the effects of $g \ne 1$ reduce.
-The solid lines in Fig.~\ref{fig_dyna}(e) show simulations of the scalar GPE with fully nonlinear $V_d(x,|\psi_d|^{2})$ [Eq.~(\ref{eq_nl_barr})].
-This single-state model clearly matches the vector GPE well over the range of $g$ we explore.

-While various configurations are possible in the context of interferometry, we consider the conceptually simple case of a quasi-1D ring trap with a single barrier.
+While various interferometric configurations are possible, we consider a conceptually simple quasi-1D ring trap with a single barrier.
 The barrier splits a single soliton into two equal-amplitude, equal-speed counterpropagating daughter solitons, which pass through one another and subsequently phase-sensitively recombine at the same barrier \cite{interf7}.
-Imposing a phase difference $\theta$ between the daughter solitons, we expect the fraction of atoms recombined to one side of the barrier to vary sinusoidally with $\theta$ in the high velocity and narrow barrier limit (i.e., $w \rightarrow 0$).
-We otherwise expect a ``skew'' in the sinusoidal dependence due to nonlinear effects \cite{interf4}, and employ the (generalized) Clausen functions $S_z(\theta)$ to empirically parametrize the degree of skew.
+Imposing a relative phase $\theta$ between the daughter solitons, the fraction of atoms recombined to one side of the barrier should vary sinusoidally with $\theta$ in the high velocity and narrow barrier limit (i.e., $w \rightarrow 0$).
+We otherwise expect a nonlinearity-induced ``skew'' in the sinusoidal dependence \cite{interf4}, and employ (generalized) Clausen functions $S_z(\theta)$ to empirically parametrize this effect.
 We fit the final population on the ``transmitted'' side of the barrier after the second collision (the recombination) with